TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

    This exception is raised on certain errors.
 The argument is a string describing what went wrong.

-   (If :mod:`ossaudiodev` receives an error from a system call such as :c:func:`open`, :c:func:`write`, or :c:func:`ioctl`, it raises :exc:`OSError`.
+   (If :mod:`ossaudiodev` receives an error kutoka a system call such as :c:func:`open`, :c:func:`write`, or :c:func:`ioctl`, it raises :exc:`OSError`.
    Errors detected directly by :mod:`ossaudiodev` result in :exc:`OSSAudioError`.)

-   (For backwards compatibility, the exception class is also available as ``ossaudiodev.error``.)
+   (For backwards compatibility, the exception kundi is also available as ``ossaudiodev.error``.)